-High quality experiences of French, International culinary and baking, using various fresh ingredients, whilst I also enjoying both learning and its environment.
+High-quality experiences of French, International culinary and baking, using various fresh ingredients, whilst I also enjoying both learning and its environment.

-I had a great opportunity to work for a traditional French restaurant, Chanterelle in NYC which was run by well-known chef and served high-end dishes for 6 months.
+I had a great opportunity to work for a traditional French restaurant, Chanterelle in NYC which was run by a well-known chef and served high-end dishes for 6 months.

 Later becoming a food writer for a Japanese professional journal magazine in NYC, writing more than 40 articles about cafés and management.
 I also started writing about Japanese recipes with local ingredients for a Japanese local town paper in the city.

-What I learnt at at New York University:
+What I learnt at New York University:

-I majored in Food Studies, and had to study and research food, nutrition, entrepreneurship, food process, writing, International food matter and the history.
+I majored in Food Studies, and had to study and research food, nutrition, entrepreneurship, food process, writing, International food matter, and the history.
 My research was for Japanese food company and restaurants in NYC.

 2009 Back to Japan

 I continued the research of International food, and began to take Japanese cooking classes regularly; and I also started learning to be sake sommelier.

 2016 Started teaching Japanese cooking, and became a sake sommelier.